hozmaster/puppet-firewall/README.md

 Mostly for testing puprpose only.

 However, there is ufw.pp manifects which code allow install ufw rule by shortcut items which are supported by at least openssh and Apache.
+You may found this useful

 ## Setup